-Summary: Learn how to connect and extend a flex.
+Summary: Step by step guide showing how to connect and extend a cable or flex.

 If you want to extend a flex without unsightly adaptors, simply connect the existing flex to a length of new flex via a one-piece connector.